Learn together. Build together.

 Isha · projectSat 4:22

-Dropped v2 of the weather station—solar + LoRa.
-README still rough; roast it kindly 🙏 repo/…/weather-lora
+Posted v2 of the weather station — solar + LoRa.
+README still rough; please review when you can. repo/…/weather-lora

 2 replies